Content intelligence platform

 Built on standard enterprise infrastructure that any Java team can deploy and maintain.
 No exotic dependencies, no cloud-specific lock-in, no operational surprises.

-• API layer GraphQL for flexible queries, REST for JSON/RSS/Sitemap output, and MCP (Model Context Protocol) for AI assistant integration.
+• API layer GraphQL for flexible queries, REST for JSON, Feed, and Sitemap output, and MCP (Model Context Protocol) for AI assistant integration.

 • Data model Protocol Buffers for internal data model and wire format, with a purpose-built JSON encoder for browser and API clients.